NordicSemiconductor/pc-nrfconnect-quickstart/README.md

 ## Documentation

-nRF Connect Quick Start is meant as an onboarding tool and it does not come with its own documentation.
+The Quick Start app is meant as an onboarding tool and it does not come with its own documentation.
 The onboarding steps will be different for each of the [supported devices](https://docs.nordicsemi.com/bundle/nrf-connect-quickstart/page/index.html).